Empower Your Practice

 9. Not integrating SEO with practice operations

-SEO teams optimise for rankings, while practice managers worry about patient experience.
+SEO teams optimize for rankings, while practice managers worry about patient experience.
 These should be integrated.

 Example: Marketing promotes "Book within 24 hours" in content, but the actual average wait time is 3 weeks.
 Patients arrive expecting different service levels.

 Ensure consistency between marketing promises and actual operations.
-Track which keywords/content generate patients who actually convert and retain.
-Let data guide your marketing focus.
+Track which keywords and content generate patients who actually convert and retain.
+Let data guide your marketing focus. en update 1 screen

 10. Not measuring ROI properly